open-atmos/PySDM/paper/paper.md

 Development of ice-phase microphysics representation has been supported through grant no. DE-SC0021034 by the Atmospheric System Research Program and Atmospheric Radiation Measurement Program sponsored by the U.S. Department of Energy (DOE).
-EDJ's contributions were made possible by support from the Department of Energy Computational Sciences Graduate Research Fellowship.
+EdJ's contributions were made possible by support from the Department of Energy Computational Sciences Graduate Research Fellowship.

 # References